greghesp/ha-bambulab/README.md

 ### P1P Owners

-In the latest firmware update, Bambu Lab removed the ability to use the local printer MQTT if the printer is not in LAN mode.
-Support has been added to enable use of the Bambu Cloud MQTT instead.
-This will require your Bambu email address and password to retrieve an authentication token.
-Your email address and password will not be saved - only the authentication token will be saved into home assistant.
-The authentication token will expire in 360 days.
-Before/after that you can refresh it manually by using the new 'Configuration' flow from the Home Assistant integrations page.

-If you want to see this changed so that you can use the local MQTT directly off the printer, please comment and vote on [this BambuStudio issue](https://github.com/bambulab/BambuStudio/issues/1395)
+In the latest firmware update, Bambu Lab added back the ability to connect to the MQTT een in cloud mode.
+But the ability to use cloud MQTT will remain in case that changes again in a future update.

 ## Features